patthoyts/tclftd2xx/README.md

-README                                                            -*- text -*-
+# README

-ftd2xx - a Tcl interface to the FTDI D2XX USB device library
+*ftd2xx* - a Tcl interface to the FTDI D2XX USB device library

 This package provides a Tcl interface to the Future Technology Devices International Ltd. D2XX driver library.
 This is a commonly used USB